NTNU-IHB/PythonFMU/README.md

 java -jar pythonfmu-builder.jar -f model.py pythonfmu
 ```

 In this example a python slave (extending `Fmi2Slave`) is declared in a file named `model.py`. `pythonfmu` is a folder containing additional project files required by `model.py`, including `Fmi2Slave.py`.
-Project folders such as this will be recursively copied into the FMU
+Project folders such as this will be recursively copied into the FMU.